Xiphoseer/sdo-tool/docs/format-sdoc.md

 description of that file format that is available online.

 All of the code snippets in this document are simplified pseudo-code, even though they are inspired by the `nom` parser-combinator library.
+For general information on Signum! documents, have a look at [this page](documents.html).

 ## The container